aws-samples/serverless-patterns/apigw-lambda-sns-sms/README.md

 1. The SMS message can be sent using the API Gateway deployed via stack.

-2. The lambda function's code firstly verify the phone number by using the [phone number validate](https://docs.aws.amazon.com/pinpoint/latest/apireference/phone-number-validate.html) API call and if the number is valid it sends the SMS.
+2. The lambda function's code firstly verify the phone number by using the [phone number validate](https://docs.aws.amazon.com/pinpoint/latest/apireference/phone-number-validate.html) API call and if the number is valid it sends a sample SMS message.

 ## Testing